copenhaver/factoranalysis/README.md

 ### Background

-Factor analyis ("FA") is a classical technique in multivariate statistics enjoying a rich history dating back over 100 years.
+Factor analysis ("FA") is a classical technique in multivariate statistics enjoying a rich history dating back over 100 years.
 In its simplest form, FA focuses on decomposing a given covariance matrix `S` into two respective components: `S=T+P`, where `T` is a (low-rank) positive semidefinite ("PSD") matrix (representing the common variances) and `P` is a diagonal matrix with non-negative diagonal entries (representing the individual variances).
 In reality, this *noiseless* decomposition can often be too restrictive, and so instead it is better to decompose `S` *approximately* as a low-rank matrix `T` plus a diagonal matrix `P`.

 ### Our approach